The origin of all maps is direct experience. Direct experience is a source of knowledge and energy which is always available and has no substitute.1

 Berghain (it used to be better)….
 Sysyphous (it used to be better)….

-About Blank (it used to be better)”
+About Blank (it used to be better)”day 9 (monday)

 catherine lost her computer while on vacation and spent a week without computer or phone